snovvcrash/DivideAndScan/README.md

 ~$ das add nmap '-v -n -Pn --min-rate 1000 -T4 -iL hosts.txt -p1-65535 --open'
 ```

-When the module completes its work, a directory `~/.das/db` is created in CWD containig the database file and raw scan results.
+When the module starts its work, a directory `~/.das/db` is created where the database file and raw scan results will be put when the module routine finishes.

 </td>
 </tr>